matrix-org/synapse/docs/upgrade.md

     packages](setup/installation.md#prebuilt-packages), you will need to follow the normal process for upgrading those packages.

+-   If Synapse was installed using pip then upgrade to the latest version by running:

+    ```bash
+    pip install --upgrade matrix-synapse
+    ```

 -   If Synapse was installed from source, then:

-    1. Activate the virtualenv before upgrading.
+    1. Obtain the latest version of the source code.
+Git users can run `git pull` to do this.

+    2. If you're running Synapse in a virtualenv, make sure to activate it before upgrading.
 For example, if Synapse is installed in a virtualenv in `~/synapse/env` then
         run:

         ```bash
         source ~/synapse/env/bin/activate
+        pip install --upgrade .
         ```

-    2. If Synapse was installed using pip then upgrade to the latest version by running:
+        Include any relevant extras between square brackets, e.g. `pip install --upgrade .[postgres,oidc]`.

+    3. If you're using `poetry` to manage a Synapse installation, run:
         ```bash
-        pip install --upgrade matrix-synapse
+        poetry install
         ```

-        If Synapse was installed using git then upgrade to the latest version by running:

-        ```bash
-        git pull
-        pip install --upgrade .
-        ```
+        Include any relevant extras with `--extras`, e.g. `poetry install --extras postgres --extras oidc`.
+        It's probably easiest to run `poetry install --extras all`.

-    3. Restart Synapse:
+    4. Restart Synapse:

         ```bash
         synctl restart